Diegoocse/CSE15L--LabReport2/index.md

   b)The method receives a URI representing the incoming request, containing parameters like s=Hello and user=Diego.

-  c)In this specific request, the chatHistory field of the ChatMessageHandler class changes as follows: prior to the request, chatHistory is empty, and after processing the request /add-message?s=Hello&user=Diego, chatHistory contains the message 'Diego: Hello\n'.
+  c)In this specific request, the chatHistory field of the ChatMessageHandler class changes as follows: prior to the request, chatHistory is empty, and after processing the request /add-message?s=Hello&user=Diego, chatHistory contains the message `Diego: Hello\n`.

 <img width="705" alt="Screenshot 2024-04-24 at 11 42 28 PM" src="https://github.com/Diegoocse/CSE15l-lab-report1/assets/146890166/e65db08c-d648-4ef9-af09-3a89a8205c01">